Canoecraft on the Water Video Contest

 - Top 10 Honorable Mentions: One-year subscription to Canoeroots or Adventure Kayak Magazine (your choice)

-- 2nd prize: Signed copies of all Ted’s books (Kayaks You Can Build, Kayakcraft, The Canoe, Canoecraft) plus subscriptions to Canoeroots and Wooden Canoe Heritage magazines
+- 2nd prize: Signed copies of all Ted’s books (Kayaks You Can Build, Kayakcraft, The Canoe, Canoecraft) plus a subscription to Canoeroots, a signed copy of Good Clean Fun by Nick Offerman, and a set of plans of your choice

 - Your video must show a finished boat on the water.
 This is really the point of difference from our previous contests, so don’t forget to feature your craft on the rivers, lakes, and waterways closest to you.